youyingfeng/tp/docs/UserGuide.md

 Creates an order made by a client.
 The order of the orders made by the client will be (by default) the natural ordering.<br>
 Orders will be assigned an ID number automatically when created.
 This ID number is not unique and must be used in conjunction with the client ID to identify an order.

-Format : `order --description <order description> --client <client ID>`
+Format : `order --description <order description> --client <client ID> --address <address> --date <date>`

-`<order description>` must exist in the order command `<client id>` must exist in the order command (an order is always linked to a client)
+`<order description>` must exist in the order command `<client id>` must exist in the order command (an order is always linked to a client) `<address>` must exist in the order command (describes the address that the order will be sent to) `<date>` must exist in the order command (describes the date the order must be delivered by)

+Remark: `<date>` must be in the format YYYY-MM-DD HHMM

 Example :
-`order --description shoes --client 123` : creates an order ordered by client 123 called “shoes”
+`order --description shoes --client 123 --address 22 college avenue drive --date 2020-10-31 2359` : creates an order ordered by client 123 called “shoes” that is to be delivered to "22 college avenue drive" by "2020-10-31 2359"

 ### Adding a Client : `client`